zamanali23/ZamanAli-Portfolio/index.md

 <img src="images/kmean.jpg?raw=true"/>

-**Skills Used:** Python, Pandas, SKLearn
+**Skills Used:** Python, Pandas, SKLearn, K-Means Clustering

 **Project Objective:** K Means model for State authorities/Policy makers.

- **Quantifiable Results:** Calculated the silhouette score of the model which was 0.5259.
+ **Quantifiable Results:** Calculated the model accuracy which was 0.5259.

 - Fitted the data to clustering model
 - Calculated the number of clusters for the data
 - Fitted the model with K-Means and Hierarchical clustering
 - Compared the resluts for both methods
-- Calculated the silhouette score of the model which was 0.5259
+- Calculated the accuracy of the model which was 0.5259

 ***